Sohou08/Hadoop-Spark/file_format/readme.md

        * doesn't support streaming unless you define manually in advance the schema
        * No standard for Big data
    * __Big data__
-       * Support a wide range of applications
+       * Support a wide range of applications (Hadoop, spark, kafka,...)

 __TSV__: it use TAB as default field delimiter